A Young Jeffrey Epstein Made An Impression On His High School Students

 "He didn't touch girls or anything — they all hung out around him because he was handsome in his sleazy polyester pants," she says.

-Today Epstein is at the center of a high profile sex trafficking case that, according to prosecutors, involved dozens of young girls.
-Epstein was charged last week with sex trafficking of minors in Manhattan Federal Court.
+Today, Epstein is at the center of a high-profile sex trafficking case that, according to prosecutors, involved dozens of girls.
+Epstein was charged last week with sex trafficking of minors in a federal court in Manhattan.
 NPR reached out to Epstein's lawyers for this story, but they did not respond to requests for comment.

-None of these charges are connected to his brief stint at the Dalton School.
-Though, prosecutors have raised the question in the past.
+None of these charges are connected to his brief stint at the Dalton School, though prosecutors have raised the question in the past.
 In a 2009 deposition, an attorney asked Epstein if he ever had any "sexual contact" with female students he was teaching at Dalton.
 Epstein returned the question with his own: "While I was a teacher?"

-When Epstein answered 'no,' the prosecutor asked if he'd had any sexual encounters with students after he left the school.
+When Epstein answered 'No,' the prosecutor asked if he'd had any sexual encounters with students after he left the school.
 Epstein responded, "Not that I remember."
 Then he was asked if he had dated anyone who was previously his student at Dalton.
-Epstein invoked the 5th, 6th and 14th Amendments and declined to answer.
+Epstein invoked the Fifth, Sixth and 14th Amendments and declined to answer.
 The Dalton School did not respond to NPR's request for comment on this story.

-That deposition came two years after Epstein avoided prison time for charges in Florida, due to a lenient plea deal with then-U.S. Attorney Alex Acosta, who resigned last week from his post as U.S. Secretary of Labor.
+That deposition came two years after Epstein avoided prison time for charges in Florida after a lenient plea deal with then-U.S. Attorney Alex Acosta, who resigned last week from his post as U.S. secretary of labor.

 Now, prosecutors say access to money and influential contacts — the type of which Epstein encountered at Dalton — aided him in his alleged crimes.
-On Thursday, Epstein's request for bail was rejected, in part, because his vast wealth and ties to prominent people the world over make him a "flight risk."
+On Thursday, Epstein's request for bail was rejected, in part because his vast wealth and ties to prominent people the world over make him a "flight risk."

 At the Dalton School, Epstein encountered the rich and powerful; their children were all around him, taking classes and walking the halls.

-Among the students attending Dalton while Epstein was there were Rupert Murdoch's daughter, Prudence Murdoch, and soon-to-be actresses, like Dirty Dancing's Jennifer Grey.
+Among the students attending Dalton while Epstein was there were Rupert Murdoch's daughter, Prudence Murdoch, and soon-to-be actresses, such as Dirty Dancing's Jennifer Grey.

 It wasn't just the students; the leadership at Dalton was star-studded, too.
 Around the time Epstein arrived at the school, Donald Barr — Attorney General William Barr's father — was ending his tenure as the school's headmaster.